Hobo-Hilly/SecurityPlus/Implementing-Security/Host-Security-Hardening/README.md

 - Principal of Least Privilege
     Admins -  admins can modify the registry.
 So pay attention!
     Standard users - If you have standard users.
 They don't need that level of privilege.
 Don't give them that level of privilege.
+Can be found in C:\Windows\System32\Configuration

 Hardening Guides

+kit

+FYI: Your vendors will typically have some kind of best practices, or some kind of Configuration Guide

 Microsoft Security Compliance Toolkit

+- Windows here they have the Microsoft security compliance tool

+# How does it work?
+What is your current Group Policy inside of your Active Directory domain?
+Well, we can run this toolkit against it and it can compare it.
+And it can say, okay well, we see these five settings or ten settings, whatever.
+And we think that you might do better if you configure them this way.